adreena/capstone_mlnd/capstone_proposal_template.md

 ### Domain Background

 Deforestation is clearing Earth's forests on a massive scale, often resulting in damage to the quality of the land and affects climate change.
-According to [NationalGeography](https://www.nationalgeographic.com/environment/global-warming/deforestation/) 80% of Earth's land animals and plants live in forests, and many cannot survive the deforestation that destroys their homes.
+According to [NationalGeography](https://www.nationalgeographic.com/environment/global-warming/deforestation/) 80% of Earth's land animals and plants live in forests, and many cannot survive the deforestation.
 Forests still cover about 30 percent of the world’s land area, but swaths half the size of England are lost each year.
 The world’s rain forests could completely vanish in a hundred years at the current rate of deforestation.

 <img src="./assets/Deforestation.jpg" width="550" height="300"/> [Image resource](http://www.borgenmagazine.com/deforestation-new-threat-global-food-security/)

+### Problem Statement

 Data about the location of deforestation and human intrusion on forests can help governments and local stakeholders respond more quickly and effectively.
 Considerable amount of research has been devoted to tracking changes in forests, it typically depends on coarse-resolution imagery from Landsat (30 meter pixels) or MODIS (250 meter pixels).
 This limits its effectiveness in areas where small-scale deforestation or forest degradation dominate.
 Existing methods generally cannot differentiate between `human causes` of forest loss and `natural causes`.
 Higher resolution imagery has shown to be exceptionally good at this, but robust methods have not yet been developed for Planet imagery.

-### Problem Statement
-_(approx. 1 paragraph)_

 In this project (taken from [kaggle](https://www.kaggle.com/c/planet-understanding-the-amazon-from-space)), the goal is to label satellite image chips with atmospheric conditions and various classes of land cover/land use.
-Resulting algorithms will help the global community better understand where, how, and why deforestation happens all over the world - and ultimately how to respond.
+Resulting algorithms will help the global community better understand where, how, and why deforestation happens all over the world, and ultimately how to respond.

-In this section, clearly describe the problem that is to be solved.
-The problem described should be well defined and should have at least one relevant potential solution.
-Additionally, describe the problem thoroughly such that it is clear that the problem is quantifiable (the problem can be expressed in mathematical or logical terms) , measurable (the problem can be measured by some metric and clearly observed), and replicable (the problem can be reproduced and occurs more than once).

 ### Datasets and Inputs
 _(approx. 2-3 paragraphs)_

 In this section, the dataset(s) and/or input(s) being considered for the project should be thoroughly described, such as how they relate to the problem and why they should be used.
 Information such as how the dataset or input is (was) obtained, and the characteristics of the dataset or input, should be included with relevant references and citations as necessary It should be clear how the dataset(s) or input(s) will be used in the project and whether their use is appropriate given the context of the problem.